Thirudiya Idhayathai

 Thirudiya Idhayathai is a 2005 Indian Tamil-language romantic action film written and directed by Murali Krishna.
 It stars producer Rohan Salian, Kunal and Shubha Poonja.
-The score and soundtrack for the film was by director Bharani.
+The score and soundtrack were composed by Bharani.
 The film's title is based on a song from Paarvai Ondre Pothume, also starring Kunal.

 Production

-Rohan Salian, who had been best known for being the boyfriend of actress Sherin in the early 2000s, announced that he would produce and act in the film.
-Kunal was cast as another lead, marking his third collaboration with Murali Krishna after Paarvai Ondre Podhume (2001) and Pesadha Kannum Pesume (2002).
-Shubha Poonja worked on the film alongside her commitments for Machi (2004) opposite Dushyanth and the unreleased Shanmugha opposite Richard.
-Satisfied with her work in the film, Rohan signed Shubha to also work on his next film, while buying her a diamond ring.

-It was initially reported that actor Karthik would make a guest appearance in the film, but he later did not feature.
+The film saw actor Kunal reuniting with director Murali Krishna after Paarvai Ondre Podhume (2001).
+Rohan, the then boyfriend of actress Sherin, made his film debut in another leading role.
 The entire film was shot within seventeen days.
 The shoot of the film was completed by September 2004, with a press meet held at Quality Inn Aruna in Chennai to mark the end of the shoot.

 Soundtrack

-Soundtrack was composed by Bharani and lyrics written by Pa.
-Vijay and Murali Krishna (Onnu Rendu).